yassersouri/MuCon/README.md

 **Step 1**

-Downloading Breakfast dataset with I3D features: https://zenodo.org/record/5179904
+Downloading Breakfast dataset with I3D features: <https://zenodo.org/record/5179904>
+These features are obtained from the [MS-TCN](https://github.com/yabufarha/ms-tcn) project and only restructured.

 Everything needed is included in `breakfast_i3d.zip` file.